modir/laminas-book/docs/devenv.md

 Then you should be able to create new PHP projects from menu `New->New Project...`.

+!!! note
->It is also recommended to update NetBeans IDE to the latest version by opening menu `Help->Check for updates`.
+    It is also recommended to update NetBeans IDE to the latest version by opening menu `Help->Check for updates`.

 ## Installing NetBeans IDE in Windows